Capitol International Airways Flight C2C3/26: Investigation

-As mentioned earlier, the crew reported earlier, the crew reported an "unusually sluggish takeoff".
-This proved to be true as the recordings through the Flight Data Recorder, the time taken for a regular DC-8 to attain V1 speed was 39.2 seconds, covering a distance of 4,500 feet.
-While on the accident flight, it took 60 seconds, covering 7,700 feet.
+As mentioned earlier, the crew reported an "unusually sluggish takeoff".
+The time normally taken for a DC-8 to attain V1 speed is 39.2 seconds, covering a distance of 4,500 feet.
+On the accident flight, according to the Flight Data Recorder, it took 60 seconds, covering 7,700 feet.

 The National Transportation Safety Board questioned several major DC-8 operators on whether they experienced any unusual fault with the braking system of the landing gear.
 While most operators did not, some did complain about a slow or incomplete locking of the brakes mainly due to hydraulic issues and otherwise, due to a malfunction in the anti-skid control valve or suspected air locks.
 The board then turned its eye towards the tire assemblies.
 While Flight C2C3/26 was holding in position and waiting for clearance to take-off, trails generated by the left main landing gear when the heat of the tires caused the ice on it to melt with it being cause most likely due to the time taken of the aircraft taxiing from the terminal to the runway.
 However, the trails was only seen on the left main landing gear.
-The right main landing gear revealed no evidence of the formation of a footprint which was possibly caused due to the uneven icing on Runway 6R at Anchorage.
+The right main landing gear revealed no evidence of the formation of a footprint which was possibly caused due to the uneven icing on Runway 06R at Anchorage.